What Peace Prize says about freedom in Russia, Philippines

 Duterte and other Philippine officials have said the criminal complaints against Ressa and Rappler were not a press freedom issue but a part of normal judicial procedures arising from their alleged violations of the law.

-The law under which Ressa was charged by the government, the Cybercrime Prevention Act, did not go into effect until months after the article’ appeared.
+The law under which Ressa was charged by the government, the Cybercrime Prevention Act, did not go into effect until months after the article appeared, according to Rappler.

-In August, another libel case also was dismissed.
-Several other cases remain.
+In August, another case against her was dismissed.
 Ressa has pleaded not guilty to charges of breaching a ban on foreign ownership and control of media outlets in the Philippines, as well as tax evasion charges.

 Read more stories about Nobel Prizes past and present by The Associated Press at https://www.apnews.com/NobelPrizes

-Note: This story has been corrected to show that Ressa was convicted of libel, not tax evasion.